eth-educators/ethstaker-guides/alerting.md

 This base rules file has 3 rules which you can adjust by modifying the `expr` field's value.

-1. The first rule will alert you when you have less than around 80GB (81920000000 bytes) of available disk space on your `/` mount continuously for 1 minute.
+1. The first rule will alert you when you have less than around 80 GiB (85899345920 bytes) of available disk space on your `/` mount continuously for 1 minute.
 If your filesystem and your partitions are configured in a different way where you want to check for a different mount, you will have to change that `expr` field.
 If you have direct access to your prometheus web interface (often at `http://<machine ip>:9090`), you can execute the `node_filesystem_avail_bytes` query to view all possible mounts and their current free space.
 You can also view your current mounts and their free space by running the `$ df -h` command.
-2. The second rule will alert you when you have less than around 1GB (1024000000 bytes) of free RAM to be used by your processes continuously for 1 minute.
-If your machine is consistently using almost all of your available RAM, you might want to lower that 1GB (1024000000 bytes) threshold value in that `expr` field.
+2. The second rule will alert you when you have less than around 1 GiB (1073741824 bytes) of free RAM to be used by your processes continuously for 1 minute.
+If your machine is consistently using almost all of your available RAM, you might want to lower that 1 GiB (1073741824 bytes) threshold value in that `expr` field.
 3. The third rule will alert you when your CPU cores are used for more than 90% of their processing power continuously for 5 minutes.

 Set ownership for the config file.
 If your prometheus service is running under an account that is not `prometheus`, adjust accordingly.